jshafto/layouts-project/README.md

 # Layouts Project
 This project was completed as part of the App Academy curriculum.
-Implementation by Juliet Shafto and .
+Implementation by Juliet Shafto and Ben Pu.

 ## Project Description
 This project has two aims, first to recreate a Trello dashboard using Flexbox, and second to use CSS Grid to implement the layout of the NYTimes homepage.